 Since the firehouse has to be operational 24/7 with no downtime, URETEK needed to work quickly and efficiently.

 To do this, the firehouse moved one fire engine out of its bay while the crew worked on that side.
 When it was time to work on the second bay, they simply switched sides.

 URETEK successfully stabilized the firehouse in two days time, with zero downtime to firehouse operations.

 Three main results were achieved during the repair process:

 1) The soil under the foundation was stabilized

 2) Load bearing capacity was increased

 3) The concrete slab was leveled back in place.

-The firehouse finally found the perfect solution to put out their fire!
+It’s safe to say, the firehouse finally found the perfect solution to put out their foundation fire!